Paidy Checkout

 optional

-Callback method that is executed when Paidy has finished processing the request.
+Callback function that is executed when Paidy has finished processing the request.
 For payments, this callback will contain the result of the authorization, i.e., whether it was successful, failed, or the consumer closed Paidy Checkout before completing the checkout process.
-While the callback method is not required, we strongly recommend you use it.
+While the callback function is not required, we strongly recommend you use it.

 object